List of Coronation Street characters introduced in 2018: Josh Tucker

 Josh is left temporarily blind in the hospital due to the attack.
 David is happy at Josh's suffering but Billy is wracked with guilt over his role.
 Billy tries to get Josh to admit his sins but fails.
 Josh is discharged from hospital in September 2018 and turns up at Billy's flat as he has nowhere to go.
 Billy reluctantly allows Josh to stay warning him to keep a low profile.
 Alya discovers that Josh is living at Billy's and tells David, who tells Billy that Josh also raped others so Billy throws Josh out.

 In October 2018, Josh apologises for spiking David but is reluctant to admit to rape, giving half-truths.
 David bundles Josh into a car.
 Driving Josh to an alleyway, David tells him that he has driven him to the police station and demands him to hand himself to the police.
 Josh, terrified, pleads to David not to destroy his life, saying he would not cope in jail.
 He goes on to say he would be branded a rapist and likely to be put on a register.
 This satisfies David enough to reveal they are nowhere near a police station.
 Having gotten closure despite Josh not directly admitting to the rape, David drives off, leaving Josh behind.

 After David was sentenced to 4 months in prison for fraud, he needed some painkillers, but as soon as he goes to the nurse, he pulls a distressed look when he witnesses Josh in the prison with multiple injuries.
-He was brutally beaten up by Terry Collier for being a rapist.
+He was brutally beaten up by Terry "Tez" Collier for being a rapist.
 It turns out Josh was sent here for getting caught raping someone and GHB, the sentence was unknown.
 David was left distressed.

 As David's sentence was nearly over, a prison riot occurred because of overcrowding and Abe Crowley (Liam Boyle) told David it was his chance to get revenge.
 But David protected Josh and went into a cell with him.
 David forces Josh to admit what he did, Josh admits he raped David and loads of other people, which left David infuriated.

 Josh was later stabbed in prison with a pair of scissors.
 The police take David out of his cell and they charge him with attempted murder along with Abe and Tez.

 David pleads not guilty along with the others, but he is refused bail despite his sentence being almost over.
 Josh lied to the police to frame David for stabbing him.
-The video showed josh with a scissor stab and David walking out with no traces of blood left on him but the police do not believe David.
+The video showed Josh with a scissor stab and David walking out with no traces of blood left on him but the police do not believe David.

 David phones Billy Mayhew asking him to talk to Josh in the hospital because apparently they were friends and he listens to him.
 Billy tries to get contact but he fails.